kyivlambda/elm-study-group/resources/homework-04.md

 []
 ```

+Install stack via https://docs.haskellstack.org/en/stable/README/ and
-Install `https://docs.haskellstack.org/en/stable/README/` and just run as `./crud.hs` (should be marked as executable).
+just run as `./crud.hs` (should be marked as executable).

 **(optional) Morse Code**